akeneo/magento2-connector-community/README.md

 We founded Akeneo in 2013 with the idea that products are the most important assets in a company and that many merchants lack a tool to help them manage and leverage this crucial asset.
 Merchants needed a tool that was designed for marketers and flexible enough to be integrated with any third-party application.

-Akeneo PIM integrates with the Magento/Adobe Commerce platform via a powerful Connector historically built by its Gold Solution Partner, Agence Dn'D, a true expert in implementing the joint solution.
+Akeneo PIM integrates with Adobe Commerce/Magento platform via a powerful Connector historically built by its Gold Solution Partner, Agence Dn'D, a true expert in implementing the joint solution.

-Akeneo and Magento/Adobe Commerce solutions are a logical fit as they are both Open Source, share the same technology stack, and count many joint customers benefiting from the combined value proposition.
+Akeneo and Adobe Commerce/Magento solutions are a logical fit as they are both Open Source, share the same technology stack, and count many joint customers benefiting from the combined value proposition.

-Akeneo now partners with Agence Dn'D on Akeneo Connector for Magento/Adobe Commerce, to provide the best customer experience to Magento Open Source or Adobe Commerce merchants looking for a compelling product experience that will improve their revenue.
+Akeneo now partners with Agence Dn'D on Akeneo Connector for Adobe Commerce/Magento, to provide the best customer experience to Magento Open Source or Adobe Commerce merchants looking for a compelling product experience that will improve their revenue.

 ### About Agence Dn'D